 In response to his recent New York solo debut, the Examiner opined that saxophonist Andrew J. Allen had “performed brilliantly,” and he has been praised by the Wichita Falls Times-Record News for his "savory warmth."
 In demand as a soloist and chamber musician, Allen has performed throughout the United States, Great Britain, and France.
-Nearly twenty works have been commissioned and premiered by him from such composers as Jesse Jones, Greg Simon, and Jay Batzner and current projects include new pieces from world-renowned composers Robert Lemay and Francois Rosse.
+Twenty works have been commissioned and premiered by him from such composers as Francois Rosse, Jesse Jones, Greg Simon, and Jay Batzner and current projects include new pieces from world-renowned composers Robert Lemay and Fang Man.
 His first album, recorded with percussionist Gordon Hicken, is now available through Equilibrium Recordings.